fxch-ltd/REDIS-Mirror/README.md

 ### WSP Integration

-The SDK provides a complete toolkit for WSP integration with the Redis Mirror system:
+The SDK provides a complete toolkit for WSP integration with the REDIS Mirror system:

 ```python
 from sdk_ce.redis_mirror_core import Configuration, RedisConnectionManager